PopArtDesign/joomla-config/README.md

 ### Options

+- `--raw`: Use values without quoting/unquoting.
+When setting values, do not automatically quote the value.
 - `-f, --file <file>`: Specify configuration file (default: `./configuration.php`).
 - `-h, --help`:  Show the help message and exit.